microsoft/typespec/docs/standard-library/pagination.md

 ## Client driven pagination

-For client driven pagination there is 3 decorator that can be used to annotate the operation parameters.
+For client driven pagination there are 3 decorators that can be used to annotate the operation parameters.

 - `@pageSize`: Number of items to return per page.
 - `@offset`: Number of items to skip